valq7711/upytl/README.md

 ```

 ## Component Context Helper - get_context()
-Occasionally it is necessary provide more complex `manipulations` at the component level than `For If, Eleif, Else ...`.
-For these situations UPYYTL has a convenience fucntoon that allows us to perform all of the above and more.
+Occasionally it is necessary for more complex `logic` at the component level than tha standard `For If, Eleif, Else ...`.
+For these situations UPYYTL has a convenience method that allows us to perform complex functions using standard `python` fucntions or even using functionality from imported external libraries.
+In fact the `For If, Eleif, Else ...` logic needed by the component could be moved completely into the `get_context method` with the same result.

 ```Python
 from upytl import Component, UPYTL, html as h